-If you have any debt, the faster you can pay them off the faster you can start living a more frugal lifestyle.
+If you have debt, the faster you can pay it off the faster you can start living a more frugal lifestyle.

-While making bigger payments towards your debt seems counterproductive to saving money, the quicker you pay it off the less you will owe in interest payments, which results in more money you can save.
+Whilst making bigger payments towards your debt seems counterproductive to saving money, the quicker you pay it off the less you will pay in interest, which results in more money you can save.

 Even if you increase your debt payments each month by a few dollars, your overall savings from interest rates will equal to a nice amount of money you can save.

 Make (or find) extra money: